I got this interesting question on my blog post ‘Setting up an Epson receipt printer’:

 There are some big problems though:

-- If your printer is offline, and you try to print, you will create a regular file at “/tmp/my-printer”, breaking it.
+- If your printer is offline, and you try to print, then data will be left in regular file at “/tmp/my-printer”, which breaks this setup

 - This is not a self-restarting service, nor does it start on boot